 Continue reading “5 Bad Things I Hate about Switzerland”

 In our Investing Guide For Beginners series, we already talked about mutual funds.
 Instead of investing in single stocks, you can invest in many stocks at once.
 Mutual Funds are a great tool for investment.
 We are especially interested in passive funds with very low fees, thanks to index investing!
 Unfortunately, mutual funds are not accessible to everyone.
-This is where Exchange Traded Funds (ETFs) come into play!
+It is where Exchange Traded Funds (ETFs) come into play!

 The problem with mutual funds is their availability.
 They are provided by banks and fund providers such as Vanguard.
 If you are lucky, you have access to Vanguard via your bank.
 Or you can directly invest in Vanguard funds.
 That means you can directly invest in their low fees mutual funds.
 There are others like Vanguard, but they are the most famous!